Email Video from iPhone - Fix Large (4K, Slow-mo) Video Attachment

 Use VideoProc to Help Email Large Videos Faster from iPhone

 Step 1: Launch VideoProc on your computer.
 Click the Video button to open the Video window.
 Click the +Video icon at the top menu bar and select the source iPhone video to import.
 Batch video processing is allowed.
-You can add more than one clip at a time.
+You can add more clips at a time.
 The Video will be loaded quickly and you should see a new window showing the video information.

-Step 2: At the bottom of the window, select an output format from the list of target format.
+Step 2: Select an output format from the list of Target Format.
 Then use the following steps to cut, split, and compress large videos from iPhone for faster emailing without exceeding the file size limit.